 My main concerns were around the expertise of academic staff and relevance of course content.
 Unlike my undergraduate experience, I wanted lecturers who were highly knowledgeable and would prepare me effectively to dive into this new industry.

 Interacting directly with the School office and staff definitely helped me overcome these doubts.
-The PLU services for Computer Science degrees were also a pleasant surprise, next to the already successful career services department.
+The CREU services for Computer Science degrees were also a pleasant surprise, next to the already successful career services department.

 Why did you choose City?
 What made you decide City was the right university for you?

 The course break-down and career opportunities, as well as the friendly but highly reputable academics involved in it.

 What has been your student experience at City so far?

 I’m very pleased with my experience so far.
 I’m enjoying every minute of my course and the new things I’m learning.
 I truly believe that what I’m learning enhances my skills and potential to work in the Human-Computer Interaction (HCI) field after graduation.
 Additionally, I enjoyed the close-knit community formed with my cohort and course staff.
 Finally, I attended various career and networking events that were either HCI specific or very helpful for general career advice.

 How studying a postgraduate degree has helped you develop personally and professionally?